mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ~~~~~~~~
 {: #fig-server title="Example server"}

-The Responder allows the server to be significantly signified, as shown in {{fig-responder}}.
+The Responder allows the server to be significantly simplified, as shown in {{fig-responder}}.

 ~~~~~~~~
 func echo(msg InMessage, reply Sink) {